coleifer/peewee/docs/peewee/querying.rst

 Joining tables
 --------------

-Use the :py:meth:`~SelectQuery.join` method to *JOIN* additional tables.
+Use the :py:meth:`~Query.join` method to *JOIN* additional tables.
 When a foreign key exists between the source model and the join model, you do not need to specify any additional parameters:

 .. code-block:: pycon